Impact acceleration accounts

 ESRC Impact Acceleration Account

-Imperial College London is proud to announce that it has been awarded a four year ESRC Impact Acceleration Account (ESRC IAA) to support a diverse suite of activities running until March 2018.
+Imperial College London is proud to announce that it has been awarded a four year ESRC Impact Acceleration Account (ESRC IAA) and subsequent bridging year to support a diverse suite of activities running until March 2019.

 The objectives for the ESRC Impact Acceleration Account are to: